 A systematic approach is in place as part of our annual evaluation processes, to inform adaptations to the Scheme of Assessment.
 This includes extensive statistical analysis, including progression rates, monitored also as part of the programme evaluation report, and feedback from faculty and students.
+For example, the Scheme of Assessment was recently revised to provide more dedicated study time for each assessment for pre-clinical years and this was also based on student feedback provided through student surveys and also through meetings of the student representatives with the Programme Director.
 These mechanisms ensure that individual and aggregated assessment metrics as well as student and faculty feedback consistently drive improvements to the curriculum, assessment and staff development.
-Following the EEC's helpful suggestion and as described above, we have now established an Assessment Committee, which will further formalize the assessment review process and enhance our quality assurance processes.
+Following the EEC's helpful suggestion and as described below, we have now established an Assessment Committee, which will further formalize the assessment review process and enhance our quality assurance processes.